-The owner or operator shall use good operational or engineering practices to minimize (1) emissions of VOC from produced water management units (PWMU) and their associated storage vessels.
+(1) The owner or operator shall use good operational or engineering practices to minimize emissions of VOC from produced water management units (PWMU) and their associated storage vessels.

-The owner or operator shall not allow any transfer of untreated produced water to a (2) PWMU without first processing and treating the produced water in a separator and/or storage vessel to minimize entrained hydrocarbons.
+(2) The owner or operator shall not allow any transfer of untreated produced water to a PWMU without first processing and treating the produced water in a separator and/or storage vessel to minimize entrained hydrocarbons.

-Within two years of the effective date of this Part for storage vessels associated with (3) existing PWMUs, or upon startup for storage vessels associated with new PWMUs, the owner or operator shall either:
+(3) Within two years of the effective date of this Part for storage vessels associated with existing PWMUs, or upon startup for storage vessels associated with new PWMUs, the owner or operator shall either:

-control such storage vessels in accordance with the requirements of Section (a) 20.2.50.123 NMAC that are applicable to tank batteries; or submit a VOC minimization plan to the department demonstrating that (b) controlling VOC emissions from storage vessels associated with the PWMU in accordance with the requirements of Section 20.2.50.123 NMAC is technically infeasible without supplemental fuel.
+(a) control such storage vessels in accordance with the requirements of Section 20.2.50.123 NMAC that are applicable to tank batteries; or

+(b) submit a VOC minimization plan to the department demonstrating that controlling VOC emissions from storage vessels associated with the PWMU in accordance with the requirements of Section 20.2.50.123 NMAC is technically infeasible without supplemental fuel.
 The plan shall state the good operational or engineering practices used to minimize VOC emissions.
 The plan shall be enforceable by the department upon submission.
 The department may require revisions to the plan, and must approve any proposed revisions to the plan.

-С. Monitoring requirements: The owner or operator shall:
+C. Monitoring requirements: The owner or operator shall:

-develop a protocol to calculate the VOC emissions from each PWMU.
-The protocol shall (1) include at a minimum: produced water throughput monitoring, semi-annual sampling and analysis of the liquid composition, hydrocarbon measurement method(s), representative sample size, and sample chain of custody requirements.
+(1) develop a protocol to calculate the VOC emissions from each PWMU.
+The protocol shall include at a minimum: produced water throughput monitoring, semi-annual sampling and analysis of the liquid composition, hydrocarbon measurement method(s), representative sample size, and sample chain of custody requirements.

-calculate the monthly total VOC emissions in tons from each unit with the first month of (2) emission calculations beginning within 180 days of the effective date of this Part;
+(2) calculate the monthly total VOC emissions in tons from each unit with the first month of emission calculations beginning within 180 days of the effective date of this Part;

-monthly, monitor the best management and good operational or engineering practices (3) implemented to reduce emissions at each unit to ensure and demonstrate their effectiveness;
+(3) monthly, monitor the best management and good operational or engineering practices implemented to reduce emissions at each unit to ensure and demonstrate their effectiveness;

-upon written request by the department, sample the PWMU to determine the VOC (4) content of the liquid; and comply with the monitoring requirements of 20.2.50.112 NMAC.
-(5)
+(4) upon written request by the department, sample the PWMU to determine the VOC content of the liquid; and

+(5) comply with the monitoring requirements of 20.2.50.112 NMAC.

+Recordkeeping requirements:

-- The owner or operator shall maintain the following electronic records for each PWMU: (1) - (a) unique identification number and UTM coordinates of the PWMU; - (b) the good operational or engineering practices used to minimize emissions of the VOC emissions calculation protocol required in Subsection C of 20.2.50.126 (c) NMAC, including the results of the sampling conducted in accordance with the protocol; and the annual total VOC emissions from each PWMU. (d)
+(1) The owner or operator shall maintain the following electronic records for each PWMU:

+- (a) unique identification number and UTM coordinates of the PWMU; - (b) the good operational or engineering practices used to minimize emissions of

-VOC from the PWMU:
+VOC from the PWMU;